Doctoral Position in AI-Assisted Bridge Assessment for Special Road Transports — ETH Zürich

 Application process

-- With direct practical relevance for Swiss infrastructure and the Swiss Federal Roads Office (ASTRA) as industry partner Project background The Swiss Federal Roads Office (ASTRA) processes more than 20,000 applications for special road transports every year — vehicles or vehicle combinations that exceed the legal limits.
+- The Swiss Federal Roads Office (ASTRA) processes more than 20,000 applications for special road transports every year — vehicles or vehicle combinations that exceed the legal limits.

 - Roughly half of these applications require a structural assessment of the bridges along the route.